A small, dependency-free CEL-inspired expression compiler and evaluator

 npm install @sourceregistry/cel-lite

-import { compileCel } from "@sourceregistry/cel-lite";
+import { compileCel } from '@sourceregistry/cel-lite';

-const expr = compileCel("has(user.email) ? lower(user.email) : null");
+const program = compileCel("has(user.email) ? lower(trim(user.email)) : null");

-const result = expr.eval({
+const result = program.eval({

-user: { email: "USER@EXAMPLE.COM" }
+user: { email: 'USER@EXAMPLE.COM' },

 });